mrWheel/KIM_TapeDevice/docs/flashFirmware.md

 There are two processors on the digital Tape Recorder.
 Both need to be flashed.
 Be aware: you cannot power the digital Tape Recorder with an FTDI board or ICSP programmer (the 3v3 and 5v lines are not connected).
-You need to power the digital Tape Recorder before you can flash the firmware!
+You need to power the digital Tape Recorder (connect to the micro-KIM or a genuine KIM-1) before you can flash the firmware!

 ## First flash the ESP8266
 The setup for the Arduino IDE is in the main program file.